buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoadSingleDisplacement.md

 # IfcStructuralLoadSingleDisplacement

-Instances of the entity _IfcStructuralLoadSingleDisplacement_ shall be used to define displacements.
+Instances of the entity _IfcStructuralLoadSingleDisplacement_ shall be used to define displacements.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.